-Most property owners in Florida purchase homeowners insurance coverage that provides financial protection against loss, injuries and property damage that occurs on the premises of the covered property.
-When you submit an application for homeowners coverage, the transaction is understood to be an exchange in which the insurer will financially assist the homeowner under certain circumstances provided the insurer pays premiums.
-The essential product being purchased when you buy homeowners insurance is the transfer of the risk of loss from covered perils to the insurance company.
+Most property owners in Florida purchase homeowners insurance coverage to provide financial protection against loss, injuries, and property damage that occurs on the premises of the covered property.
+When you submit an application for homeowner's coverage, the transaction is understood to be an exchange in which the insurer will financially assist the homeowner under certain circumstances provided the insured pays premiums.
+The essential product being purchased when you buy homeowner's insurance is the transfer of the risk of loss from covered perils to the insurance company.

-When a peril causes damage to your home or someone suffers injury on the premises, the process for pursuing a claim will depend on the circumstances.
+When a peril causes damage to your home or someone suffers injury on the premises, the process of pursuing a claim will depend on the circumstances.
 If there is a risk of further injury or damage, the policyholder should initially focus on mitigating the risk of future injury or property damage.
-The way to accomplish this goal will depend on the situation but might include vacating the premises, obtaining medical attention or securing damaged areas of the property.
-If the property has been secured and the risk of further injury has been averted, the insured should notify the insurance company of the claim.
+Once mitigation is addressed, the insured needs to notify the insurance company of the claim.

 - Nature of the incident causing the loss or injury